theappbusiness/ruby-coding-standards/DESCRIPTION.md

 * misspelling of the gems' names, that can lead to insecure gems
 * gem's version is obsolete, that can lead to security vulnerability.

 To check the integrity of the required gems, the software [bundler-audit][3] is used.
 It basically screens the `Gemfile.lock` and mainly makes sure that the specified gems are healthy.
+The exhaustive list of all known vulnerabilities that bundler-audit checks can be found [here][16].

 ### Quality of Rails code